 NYRAE DAWN is the author of the wildly successful New Adult series The Games, which began with CHARADE.
 She is also the author of numerous popular YA books including WHAT A BOY WANTS and, with Jolene Perry, DIZZY and OUT OF PLAY.
 Some of her more recent titles include SEARCHING FOR BEAUTIFUL and RUSH. nyraedawn.com

 MASON DEAVER is a non-binary author and librarian in North Carolina where the word ‘y’all’ is used in abundance.
 When they aren’t writing or working, they’re typically found in their kitchen baking something that’s bad for them or out in their garden complaining about the toad that likes to dig holes around their hydrangeas.
-Their debut novel is I WISH YOU ALL THE BEST, and they will have an essay in the upcoming anthology, THE F WORD, edited by Angie Manfredi.
+Their debut novel is Junior Library Guild Selection and IndieBound Bestseller I WISH YOU ALL THE BEST, and they will have an essay in the upcoming anthology, THE (OTHER) F WORD: A CELEBRATION OF THE FAT & FIERCE, edited by Angie Manfredi.
+They are currently at work on the forthcoming YA novel, THE GHOSTS WE KEEP. www.masondeaverwrites.com

 S.L.
 DUNCAN is an attorney by day, writer by night.
 He is the author of the YA trilogy THE REVELATION SAGA.
 He lives in Birmingham, AL.